amir-rahnama/amir-rahnama/README.md

 ## Hey Everyone! 👋

 My name is Amir Rahnama.
 I am a senior Machine Learning Engineer at Capgemini (Sweden).
-I am also a former PhD student at KTH Royal Institute of Technology (Stockholm, Sweden).
+I also hold an ML PhD from KTH Royal Institute of Technology (Stockholm, Sweden).

 Here are some ideas to get you started: